sharmine-s/sql-databases/music_library/music_library_design.md

 end

 # The keyword attr_accessor is a special Ruby feature

-# which allows us to set and get attributes on an object,
+# which allows us to set and get attributes on an object

-# here's an example:
+# here's an example

 #

 # artist = artist.new

 # artist.name = 'Jo'

 # artist.name

 5. Define the Repository Class interface